Voiced and Unvoiced TH

 Word Lists

 When teaching reading, it is important to have access to lists of words for a phonics pattern.
-The word lists from On Track Reading are helpful, and there is another list for phonemic awareness.
+Wordbase from Mrs. Learning Bee is great for making word lists, and Literacy Learn is another resource.
+The word lists from On Track Reading are also helpful, and there is another list for phonemic awareness.

 Now there are now two word lists available here at Phonics Pow.